 It’s also meant I’ve got my camera out much earlier to capture our family Christmas photos.
 And that got me thinking.
 December is not only a magical time but it’s a busy one too and we sometimes forget to slow down and enjoy the little moments.
 The below 12 family Christmas photo ideas will help you capture all the fun that December brings.

 PLUS these photos would make a great photo book to look back on in years to come.
 It’s something I’ve done every year since the kids were born and I love looking back and reminiscing about all the fun we’ve had 🙂

-12 family Christmas photos to take in December
+12 Christmas photos IDEAS to take in December

 - Decorating the Christmas tree

 - Personalised Christmas tree decorations